 Environmental Performance Objective Topic Environmental Performance Objective Triggered in Staging Report Target Management Measure and management of the heritage significance of items of environment heritage.
 The design, construction Impacts on non-aboriginal heritage items and archaeology are minimised or where possible avoided.
-Yes procedure given under the CEMP: Attachment Q - Heritage Management procedure. and operation of the project avoids or minimises impacts, to the The design of St Marys station is sympathetic to retained and adjacent heritage items Yes Completion of heritage impact assessmen as part of Design phase greatest extent possible, on the heritage significance of environmental heritage The design of the project incorporates non- aboriginal heritage interpretation.
+Yes procedure given under the CEMP: Attachment Q - Heritage Management procedure. and operation of the project avoids or minimises impacts, to the The design of St Marys station is sympathetic to retained and adjacent heritage items Yes - Completion of heritage impact assessment as part of Design phase greatest extent possible, on the heritage significance of environmental heritage The design of the project incorporates non- aboriginal heritage interpretation.
 Yes The design, construction and operation of the project facilitates, to the greatest extent possible the long term protection, conservation and management of the heritage significance of items of Aboriginal objects and places.
-The design, The heritage significance of Aboriginal objects and places are protected, conserved and/or managed in order to ensure the project does not diminish the story and cultural understanding associated with the objects and places of Aboriginal people in New South Wales.
-Yes Impacts on Aboriginal heritage are managed in accordance with relevant legislation, including the EP&A Act, the Heritage Act 1977, and relevant guidelines.
+The design, construction and operation of the project avoids or minimises impacts, to the greatest extent possible, on the heritage significance of Aboriginal objects and places The heritage significance of Aboriginal objects and places are protected, conserved and/or managed in order to ensure the project does not diminish the story and cultural understanding associated with the objects and places of Aboriginal people in New South Wales.
+Impacts on areas of archaeological sensitivity and significance are avoided or minimised, where practical The design of the project incorporates Aboriginal heritage interpretation and aboriginal cultural design principles in Yes Yes Yes Impacts on Aboriginal heritage are managed in accordance with relevant legislation, including the EP&A Act, the Heritage Act 1977, and relevant guidelines.
 The potential impacts to aboriginal places and objects are mitigated by the mitigation measures provided.
 The project documents have not identified any Aboriginal sites or areas of archaeological potential at St Marys Station.
 Therefore, no mitigation is expected to be required as part of the enabling works.
-The Sydney Metro Unexpected Heritage construction and operation of the project avoids or minimises impacts, to the greatest extent Impacts on areas of archaeological sensitivity and significance are avoided or minimised, where practical Yes - Finds Procedure will be implemented for the project. possible, on the heritage significance of Aboriginal objects and places The design of the project incorporates Aboriginal heritage interpretation and aboriginal cultural design principles in consultation with Aboriginal knowledge holders Yes - The project minimises adverse impacts on flooding characteristics.
+The Sydney Metro Unexpected Heritage Finds Procedure will be implemented for the project.
+The project minimises adverse impacts on flooding characteristics.
 Construction and operation of the project avoids or minimises the risk Land and property beyond the construction footprint would not be impacted by construction for the 0.5 Exceedances per Year (EY) storm event No Not Applicable Not Applicable of, and adverse impacts from, infrastructure flooding, flooding hazards, or dam failure.
 Long term impacts on surface water and ground water hydrology (including drawdown, flow rates and volumes) No aspect of construction to materially adversely affect existing water quality in receiving waters to a minimum 0.5 EY storm event, or in line with the 'Blue Book' (Managing Urban Stormwater: Soils & Construction Volume 1 (Landcom, 2004) Yes The project would protect or contribute to achieving the Water Quality Objectives, during Construction.
 Construction water quality discharge (if required) would comply with the requirements of the CoAs.
 Management of water within the construction works area would Progressive erosion and sediment control plans to be implemented with appropriate controls for the level of risk.